mauriciolarroque/Bikeshare-Case-Study/README.md

 * There is also a noticeable spike in `casual` user rides during the spring and `summer` months.

   * Although the number of member rides also increases – and the number of member rides indeed remains greater than casual rides throughout each quarter – this difference is notably less pronounced.
 Likewise, the percentages show that the gap between member and casual usage significantly narrows during Q2 and Q3.

+### Key Takeaways

+   1. `Members` go on more rides than casual users.

+   2. `Casual` rides increase sharply during spring and summer.

     * This suggests that `seasonality` plays a key role in the difference between casual rider and member behavior; members make up the bulk of winter/fall bike rides, while casual users become much more active during tourist season.